2019 National League Division Series: Game 3

 Game 3 featured a pitching matchup of Adam Wainwright for the Cardinals and Mike Soroka for the visiting Braves.
 St. Louis took an early 1–0 lead, as Marcell Ozuna had a second-inning double then scored following a ground out and sacrifice fly.
 Soroka went seven innings, allowing just one run and two hits, while striking out seven.
 Wainwright went 7 2/3 innings, allowing no runs on four hits, and striking out eight.
 There was no further scoring until the top of the ninth, when St. Louis brought in closer Carlos Martínez.
 Following a double, two strikeouts, and an intentional walk, Dansby Swanson doubled, scoring one run and placing runners on second and third.
 Adam Duvall then hit an 0–2 pitch for a single, driving in two runs.
 A walk and a line out ended the rally with Atlanta ahead, 3–1.
 Braves closer Mark Melancon allowed one hit in the bottom of the ninth but otherwise shut down the Cardinals to earn his second save of the series, as Atlanta took a 2–1 series lead.
 This was Atlanta's first playoff win after trailing in the ninth inning or later since Game 6 of the 1999 NLCS against the Mets.
+This was also the first postseason series lead the Braves have held since taking a 2–1 series lead against the San Francisco Giants in the 2002 NLDS.